aau-giraf/weekplan/README.md

 The app uses [file-based routing](https://docs.expo.dev/router/introduction), so you can start customising by editing files in the app directory.

 3. Create a copy of the .env.example file, rename it to .env, and update the values inside.
-Set your IPV4 address, and for the PORT, it is recommended to use 5171.
+Set your IPV4 address and ensure the PORT matches the one used by the backend.

 ## Additional Developer Resources